-Fig4.26: Knowledge about that it is difficult to get calcium from vegetable alone Among the participants about 82% had this knowledge and 18% hadn't.
+Fig4.26: Knowledge about that it is difficult to get calcium from vegetable alone Among the participants about 82% had this knowledge and 18% had not.

-4.27 Knowledge about adolescents need more calcium than age 6 child
+4.27 Knowledge about adolescents needs more calcium than age 6 children

-Fig4.27: Knowledge about adolescents needs more calcium than age 6 child Among the participants about 80% had this knowledge and 20% hadn't.
+Fig4.27: Knowledge about adolescents needs more calcium than age 6 children Among the participants about 80% had this knowledge and 20% hadn't.